 Reducing the number of disposable items in your office can go a long way in protecting the environment.
-Paper cups and plastic cutlery and bottles are some of the main contributors to overflowing landfills.
+Paper cups and plastic cutlery, and bottles are some of the main contributors to overflowing landfills.
 Aim to rid your office space of any supplies that are not reusable.
 This reduces your firm's waste generation and will also cut costs.

 Another method of improving waste management is to reuse items where possible—for example, reusing tableware for lunches or events that your firm hosts or reusing packaging such as boxes if you need to send items to clients.

-Recycling is one of the highest impact actions firms can take to reduce their carbon footprint.
+Recycling is one of the highest-impact actions firms can take to reduce their carbon footprint.
 Implement recycling systems around your office, such as paper recycling boxes, compostable coffee pods and food waste recycling which staff can use.

-Recycling doesn't only refer to how office waste is managed but also where it is sourced.
+Recycling doesn't only refer to how office waste is managed but also to where it is sourced.
 Ensure that your office products are sustainably sourced where items such as toilet paper, packaging and other supplies are made from recycled material.

 If you have to use paper, make sure it is certified as recycled.
-On that note, buying recycled toner and ink can reduce the amount of metal and plastics that enter the landfills.
+On that note, buying recycled toner and ink can reduce the amount of metal and plastics that enter landfills.

 2. Be energy efficient

 Energy conservation is one of the best ways an office space can reduce its environmental impact.
 Ensuring your building is well insulated to avoid wasting energy on heating and cooling the premises is a good starting point.